ameerza123/NeetCode/Arrays & Hashing/Valid Anagram/notes.md

 Looking at the solution I saw a much shorter solution.
 The solution was not easy to understand just from reading so I thought to expand it.

+It took quite some time as I was unfamiliar with all the syntax for using hash maps.